-Russell Sage College (RSC) offers a Bachelor of Science (B.S.) degree in Physical Education Teacher Education (PETE).
-The curriculum prepares students for NYS teacher certification in K-12 Physical Education.
-Sage also offers a 30-credit, 4+1 Master of Science (M.S.) degree in Health Education for students who have completed the B.S. degree in Physical Education and are eligible for NYS certification.
+The Bachelor of Science degree in Physical Education Teacher Education (PETE) prepares students for NYS teacher certification in K-12 Physical Education.
 Requirements for admission include a minimum GPA of 3.000.
-The teacher licensure program is fully accredited by the National Association of Sport and Physical Education and the National Council for the Accreditation of Teacher Education.
+The teacher licensure program is fully accredited by CAEP.
+Sage also offers 4+1 Master of Science (M.S.) degree in Health Education for students who have completed the B.S. degree in Physical Education and are eligible for NYS certification.

 The mission of the Esteves School of Education is to prepare highly effective educators, school counselors, and school leaders who believe in full inclusion, who value diversity, who are reflective, and who are knowledgeable about best practices.
 Therefore, we ask Sage educators, counselors, and leaders to consider two essential questions throughout their studies and field experiences: Who am I in the lives of those with whom I work?
 Who am I in the life of my educational community?
 We expect all Sage candidates to demonstrate leadership and create optimal educational outcomes for all learners.